 The final land use was defined on the development consent DA 95-77 and described in the Environmental Impact Statement (1995).
-The final land use is to be mixed grazing and nature conservation.
+The final land use is to be low intensity grazing and/or nature conservation.
 No further options assessment has been undertaken.